 An inspection will typically include the following checks:

-- Ensure the property is being maintained in a clean and tidy condition;
+- Ensure the property is being maintained and is in a clean and tidy condition;

 - Check the grounds are being kept in a clean and tidy condition (things like mowing, weed removal and lawn watering);

 - Ensure the property hasn’t been damaged in any way;

 - Confirm there are no more people living in the home than what you specified on the rental agreement;

 - Make sure no pets are living at the property unless they’re allowed to; and

 - Identify any maintenance issues

 What is the purpose of a routine rental inspection?

-They will note down any new damage they’ve seen at the property or things that could violate your rental agreement (like hiding Fido when your agreement says ‘no pets’).
+They will take note of any new damages they observe on the property or anything that could go against your rental agreement, such as hiding a cat when your agreement prohibits pets.